ThePainFreeBack

 The pillars of our website were developed within the context of the Biopsychosocial model of health care.

-This model of health care states that both biological, psychological, and social factors all play a critical part in your overall health.
+This model of health care states that biological, psychological, and social factors all play a critical part in your overall health.
 This means that while the physical state of your back is important to consider, it cannot be taken out of the context of your unique life.

 Want to know more?